 The first stage in training the SVM is to segment the data into homogeneous blocks which have the same background noise and channel distortion.
 The clean acoustic model is then adapted to each of the training data noise conditions using VTS.
 This adapted corrupted speech model can be used to segment the training data into words and also derive the feature-space to train the SVM.
-During SVM training rather than just selecting the data from the specific confusable pairs all the data from each of the words is used during training.
+In contrast to acoustic code-breaking, during training rather than just selecting the data from the specific confusable pairs all the data from each of the words is used during training.
 This yields a far larger number of training examples for the SVM.